-As Wales is part of the UK, trains in Wales run similarly to the way that trains in Britain do.
+Trains in Wales run similarly to the way they do in the rest of the UK.
 Despite this, trains in Wales can be confusing to navigate especially if you're coming from abroad.
 The UK proudly boasts the oldest railway network in the world, however, it's also one of the most modern and efficient.

 That's great news if you're planning on exploring this great nation by rail.
 At Trainline, we use our expertise to help you understand the way trains in Wales, and indeed, the UK work.
 Simply tell us where you're going, and we'll help you connect the dots.
 Check our Wales route map below to see some of the great places we can take you by train.

-To find out about all the different train operating companies who keep all the wheels on track in all of Great Britain, visit our train companies page.
+To find out more about the different train companies who keep all the wheels on track in all of Great Britain, visit our train companies page.
 If you want to view the most popular routes in Wales, check out our interactive Wales Rail Map.

-For those arriving into Wales, chances are you're going to land at either Cardiff or Swansea Airport.
-To get from Cardiff Airport to the centre of town for example, you'd have to take a shuttle bus service to Rhoose Cardiff Airport train station.
-From there, a Transport for Wales train can take you to Cardiff Queen Street and Cardiff Central which are both close to the city centre.
+If you're arriving into Wales, chances are you're going to land at either Cardiff or Swansea Airport.
+To get from Cardiff Airport to the city centre, for example, you'd have to take a shuttle bus service to Rhoose Cardiff Airport train station.
+From there, a Transport for Wales train can take you to Cardiff Queen Street and Cardiff Central, which are both close to the city centre.

 If time isn't a factor, or you’re a penny pincher travelling on a budget, we can take you where you want to go by bus instead.
 There's an extensive bus and coach network in Wales which makes reaching the most remote and unique locations possible, and we’ve partnered with the UK’s largest bus/coach operator National Express to take you there.

-If you’re keen to explore your options, search for UK bus tickets here.
+If you’re keen to explore your options, search for UK bus tickets.

 Now you've seen the possibilities, it's time to get to grips with train tickets in Wales.
 When booking your train tickets, you'll see a range of pricing options and ticket types available to you.
 Our table below explains what each ticket type means and when you can use them.